KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 Reality is not a line or loop —
 it is a **rhythm**.
-And rhythm, unlike law, allows for variation.
+And rhythm is not the absence of law,
+but its expression in motion.

 🔘🌐🌀